 The link between calorie intake and longevity currently generates a lot of interest.

 Animal studies suggest that a 10–50% reduction in normal calorie intake may increase maximum lifespan (

 That said, long-term calorie restriction is often unsustainable and can include negative side effects, such as increased hunger, low body temperature, and a diminished sex drive (

 Whether calorie restriction slows aging or extends your lifespan is not yet fully understood.

 Limiting your calories may help you live longer and protect against disease.
 However, more human research is needed.

 Nuts are nutritional powerhouses.

-When it comes to old age, a recent study observed that subjects who consumed at least 3 servings of nuts per week had a 39% lower risk of premature death (13).
+One study found that people who consumed at least 3 servings of nuts per week had a 39% lower risk of premature death (

 Nevertheless, turmeric has been consumed for thousands of years in India and is generally considered safe.